The asparagus beetle and the spotted asparagus beetle are both common pests of asparagus. The asparagus beetle is the more significant pest.

 The asparagus beetle damages asparagus in a number of ways.
 Adults and larvae feed on the tips and spears giving them a scarred appearance.
 Frass from both of these stages can stain the spear and oviposition on the spear can make them very unappealing.
 Any of the above deformities on spears can make them unmarketable.

-Larvae of the spotted asparagus beetle feed on the berry of the male plant.
+Larvae of the spotted asparagus beetle feed on the berry of the female plant.
 For this reason infestations of the spotted asparagus beetle are less damaging than the asparagus beetle for fresh market and processing asparagus.
 However, the spotted asparagus beetle can be a major pest in seed production fields.

 In small patches handpicking can control asparagus beetles.
 A method for larval control in small gardens is to brush the plants with a broom.
 This has the effect of knocking the larvae to the ground.
 The larvae have difficulty reclaiming the plant and will often expire on the ground.